EnterPlayerOne/Battle-Cinematics-Stadium-Camera/README.md

 **Battle Cinematics (BC)** is the camera/director layer for battles.
 It brings the cinematic language of Pokémon Stadium into Recomp, then adapts that language around the presentation you choose: classic sprites, animated sprites, voxel worlds, genuine Stadium models and supported live battle hosts.

 BC does **not** replace those renderers, models, animations or assets.
-It directs the camera around them.
+It directs the camera around them, adapts to their presentation boundaries and can compose supported providers together without taking ownership of their content.

 > **Stadium supplied the cinematography.
 BC supplied the camera system.**
 >